 Expressions of Interest for courses may be taken at any time.
 We endeavour to match training skill with members requests.
 Please contact us if you have skills to share, or wish to lodge a course interest.

-Members periodically arrange to share their skills using the Centre facilities.
+Members periodically arrange to share their skills using the U3A Computer Room facilities, or other locations, as decided by the course organiser.
 Such training is informal and well described as ‘sharing information’.
 Details of classes are advertised in the PCUG Information wiki in the Activities and Opportunities Training Courses section, and dates are listed on the PCUG Calendar.
 Expressions of interest on topics or other enquiries may be made via our contact form to the Training Coordinator.

 Volunteering (Users Helping Users):